pingcap/talent-plan/talent-challenge-program2021/README.md

-# Talent Challenge Program
+# Talent Challenge Program 2021

-Talent Challenge program is a platform that offers a structured remote mentoring program for **college students** successfully completing talent plan courses or having contributed to TiDB projects.
+Talent Challenge program is a platform that offers a structured remote mentoring program for **college students** who have successfully completed talent plan courses or contributed to TiDB projects.
 Open source projects related to TiDB ecosystems will be selected together with professional mentors.
-Students **successfully completing talent plan courses or having contributed to TiDB projects** can apply for the projects, one at a time, and finish the projects with the help of the mentors in a given time.
-Mentees gain real-world experience by working closely with mentors.
+Students can apply for the projects, one at a time, and finish the projects with the help of the mentors in a given time.
+Mentees gain real-world experiences by working closely with mentors.
 Students who successfully complete the projects will receive **bonus and better job opportunities**.

 ### Current cycle

-Talent Challenge program season 1 is ongoing, check the timeline and projects available on [dedicated page](s1.md).
+Talent Challenge program 2021 is ongoing, check the timeline and projects available on [dedicated page](s1.md).

 ## Communication